sindresorhus/gulp-mocha/readme.md

 #### options

-gulp-mocha will pass any options defined directly to the `mocha` binary.
-That means you have every [command line option](http://mochajs.org/#usage) available by default.
+Options are passed directly to the `mocha` binary, so you can use any its [command-line options](http://mochajs.org/#usage) in a camelCased form.
 Listed below are some of the more commonly used options:

 ##### ui